 What is prescribed medical treatment?

-Prescribed treatments under the Guardianship & Administration Act 1993 (SA) are sterilisation and termination of pregnancy for people with a mental incapacity.
+Prescribed treatments under the Guardianship and Administration Act 1993 (SA) are sterilisation and termination of pregnancy for people with a mental incapacity.

 The provisions relating to neurosurgery are in section 43 of the Mental Health Act 2009 (SA).
 Neurosurgery for mental illness means leucotomy, amygdaloidotomy, hypothalamotomy, temporal lobectomy, cingulectomy, electrode implantation in the brain or any brain surgery for the relief of mental illness by elimination or stimulation of apparently normal brain tissues.

-This surgery needs to be authorised by two psychiatrists (at least one being a senior psychiatrist), each of whom has separately examined the patient, and the Prescribed Psychiatric Treatment Panel.
-The consent of the person who is to carry out the surgery is also required.
+This surgery needs to be authorised by the person who is to carry it out, two psychiatrists (at least one being a senior psychiatrist), each of whom has separately examined the patient, and the Prescribed Psychiatric Treatment Panel.
 The patient must be 16 years or over.
 This surgery requires the written consent of the patient or, if consent cannot be given by the patient, the consent of SACAT must be obtained by an application to the Tribunal..